mumoshu/okra/cli.md

 The initial config's spec field is derived from the current state of the loadbalancer obtained by calling AWS API.
 The creation part can be run independently by using [create awsapplicationloadbalancerconfig](#create-awsapplicationloadbalancerconfig).

-If there was an on-going `AWSApplicationLoadBalancerConfig` resource whose `status.phase` is still `Updating`, the command exists with code 0 without creating another `AWSApplicationLoadBalancerConfig` resource.
+If there was an `AWSApplicationLoadBalancerConfig` resource whose `status.phase` is still `Updating`, the command exists with code 0 without creating another `AWSApplicationLoadBalancerConfig` resource.
+To complete the config update, run [sync awsapplicationloadbalancerconfig](#sync-awsapplicationloadbalancerconfig).

 If there's an `AWSApplicationLoadBalancerConfig` resource and its `status.phase` is `Updated` or `Created`, an update starts.
 An update works differently depending on the current step index.
 The current step index is either derived from `cell.status` or the `--step-index` flag of this command.